Superconducting Decoherence and Thermal Quenching of the Josephson Diode Effect in Low-Dimensional Josephson Systems

 To consider the SC phase coherence, we introduce the relative (Josephson) and total SC phase fields as

 Within path-integral formalism, integrating out the fermionic degrees of freedom leads to an effective action (Sec.~SI)

-Here, $S_{\rm intra}$ governs the intralayer SC properties, while ${\bf p}_s=\bm{\nabla}\theta({\bf x})/2$ is the physically meaningful, gauge-invariant quantity describing fluctuations of the total phase $\theta({\bf x})$~\cite{benfatto10,yang19gauge}.
-These fluctuations correspond to the in-phase collective mode~\cite{sun20collective,yang19gauge,yang21theory}, associated with the bosonic Nambu–Goldstone (NG) mode of the SC state~\cite{nambu2009nobel,nambu1960quasi,goldstone1961field,goldstone1962broken}, and involve long-range Coulomb interactions in the symmetric channel.
-In 2D systems, this mode remains gapless and an active collective excitation~\cite{yang21theory,PhysRevB.97.054510,yang2025tractable,yang2025efficient,yang2025preformed}, in contrast to the dynamically inert case in 3D~\cite{ambegaokar61electromagnetic,littlewood81gauge}, where the NG mode is fully gapped out by the Anderson–Higgs mechanism~\cite{anderson63plasmons}.
-In our recent works for 2D superconductors~\cite{yang2025tractable,yang2025efficient,yang2025preformed}, we have self-consistently incorporated these finite NG-phase fluctuations into the SC gap equation in the presence of long-range Coulomb interactions.
-As a result, the SC gap and its disappearance temperature $T_s$ acquire nontrivial dependence on disorder and carrier density, reflecting fluctuation-induced renormalization effects beyond mean-field theory~\cite{yang2025tractable,yang2025efficient,yang2025preformed}.
-For completeness, we directly adopt this approach for the in-plane sector to determine $|\Delta(T)|$ and $\langle {\bf p}_s^{2} \rangle$ (see Sec.~SIII), which enter the subsequent interlayer Josephson formulation as external inputs.
-Nevertheless, the central result derived below follows from general physics and gauge-invariant considerations and does not depend on the specific microscopic realization of these quantities.
+Here, $S_{\rm intra}$ governs the intralayer SC properties, while ${\bf p}_s=\bm{\nabla}\theta({\bf x})/2$ is the physically meaningful, gauge-invariant quantity describing fluctuations of the total phase $\theta({\bf x})$~\cite{benfatto10,yang19gauge}, which correspond to the in-phase collective mode~\cite{sun20collective,yang19gauge,yang21theory}, associated with the bosonic Nambu–Goldstone (NG) mode of the SC state~\cite{nambu2009nobel,nambu1960quasi,goldstone1961field,goldstone1962broken}, and involve the long-range Coulomb interactions in the symmetric channel (see Sec.~SI).